MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/walkthrough-desktop-application-python.md

 ## <a name="code"></a>Code Walkthrough

-1. Sign up for [Bing Ads](https://secure.bingads.microsoft.com/) and use the same credentials get a [developer token](get-started.md#get-developer-token).
+1. Sign up for [Microsoft Advertising](https://secure.ads.microsoft.com/) and use the same credentials get a [developer token](get-started.md#get-developer-token).
 The developer token will be inserted as the *DEVELOPER_TOKEN* in the code example below.

 1. Register a native app via the [Application Registration Portal](https://apps.dev.microsoft.com/#/appList).
 Be sure to take note of the Application Id that will be used as the *CLIENT_ID* in the code example below.